io-tl/Mara/README.md

 # MARA

-MARA is a proof of concept tool waiting for shell execution with associated pty/tty using netlink socket and sniff user's terminal, as a static binary it works well with in memory execution using DEGU.
+MARA is a proof of concept tool waiting for shell execution with associated pty/tty using netlink socket to sniff user's terminal, as a static binary it works well with in memory execution using DEGU.

-Concept behind this project comes from emptymonkey method of mitm a terminal ( look at https://github.com/emptymonkey/shelljack project ) to intercept and log user session (including ssh session passwd sudo su passwords etc.)
+Concept behind this project comes from emptymonkey method of mitm a terminal ( look at [shelljack](https://github.com/emptymonkey/shelljack) project ) to intercept and log user session (including ssh session passwd sudo su passwords etc.)

 To build it you need musl-gcc with musl kernel-headers for netlink objects